 Even if you can’t make it to Williamsburg during Christmastime, don’t worry – there are plenty of other events happening throughout the month.
 Duke of Gloucester Street is still beautifully decorated, so be sure to take a stroll down there if you’re in town.
 Happy holidays!

-2. Christmas shops in Williamsburg
+2. Christmas Shopping in Williamsburg

 The Christmas Shop in Merchants Square is a great place to find unique ornaments and collectibles.
 If you’re looking for something special, this is the place to go.